 The Board is not aware of any other restrictions imposed by law on the exercise of voting rights.

 Agreements among shareholders

-The Board of Directors is not aware of any agreements among shareholders that may result in restrictions on the transfer of securities or the exercise of voting rights, except those disclosed in the notifications referred to in the Parent Company Information section (Interests in share capital).
+The Board of Directors is not aware of any agreements among shareholders that may result in restrictions on the transfer of securities or the exercise of voting rights.

 Appointment and replacement of Directors